-Substantially all of the Company's cash, cash equivalents and marketable securities are deposited in accounts with two financial institutions that management believes are of high credit quality.
+Substantially all of the Company's cash and cash equivalents are deposited in accounts with two financial institutions that management believes are of high credit quality.
 Such deposits may, at times, exceed federally insured limits.
 The Company maintains its cash with an accredited financial institution and accordingly, such funds are subject to minimal credit risk.
 The Company's marketable securities are direct obligations of the United States government.
 The Company has not experienced any losses on its deposits of cash, cash equivalents or marketable securities.
 The Company has no off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.

 Since inception, the Company has incurred net losses and negative cash flows from operations.
-During the nine months ended September 30, 2015 (unaudited), the Company incurred a net loss of \$25.3 million and used \$7.4 million of cash in operations.
-At September 30, 2015 (unaudited), the Company had an accumulated deficit of \$25.5 million and does not expect to experience positive cash flows in the near future.
+During the year ended December 31, 2015, the Company incurred a net loss of \$31.3 million and used \$11.3 million of cash in operations.
+At December 31, 2015, the Company had an accumulated deficit of \$31.5 million and does not expect to experience positive cash flows from operations in the near future.
 The Company has financed operations to date primarily through private placements of convertible preferred stock.